XpressReal/xpressreal-wiki/en/src/content/docs/guides/unbrick.md

 ### Enter recovery mode

 After setting the baud rate for the serial port, connect to it in Tera Term.
-Press and hold the ctrl-q keys on your keyboard, and then power on the XpressReal.
-The XpressReal will enter Recovery mode and display the following interface:
+Press and hold the ctrl-q keys on your keyboard, and then power on the XpressReal T3.
+The XpressReal T3 will enter Recovery mode and display the following interface:

 ![Recovery Mode](../../../assets/android/recovery-mode.webp)